ghermans/krayin-msgraph-mail/README.md

 This Kraying CRM package provides a example on how to use the Microsoft Graph API for accessing mail-related data.

+## Changelog

+For detailed information about changes in each version of this package, please refer to the [Changelog](CHANGELOG.md).

 ## Installation

 You can install this package via Composer: